Written by Karen Selby, RN | Medically Reviewed By Dr. William Breen | Edited By Walter Pacheco | Last Update: September 4, 2024

 This type of LDR involves permanently leaving seed implants in the body.
 This is the most common type used to treat mesothelioma and lung cancer because it has the most improved patient survival rates in clinical trials.

 Typically, the implant is inserted during surgery as a form of IORT.
 Radioactive seeds are woven into a flexible mesh and stitched into place during a surgical procedure such as pneumonectomy or pleurectomy/decortication.
-This type of brachytherapy, designed to kill cancer cells that cannot be removed with surgery alone, actively emits radiation for about three months.
+This type of brachytherapy, designed to kill cancer cells that can’t be removed with surgery alone, actively emits radiation for about 3 months.
 Seeds may be mildly radioactive for another year.
 The inactive seeds then remain in the body permanently.

 High-Dose Rate